Philosophy and Approach

 How This Work Emerged

-This work first began while I was traveling as a full-time touring songwriter.
-I would return to places I loved, only to find them dramatically changed.
-I wanted to do something if I could, to help slow that trend.
+This work began while I was traveling as a full-time touring songwriter.
+I would return to places I loved and find them changed—sometimes dramatically.
+I wanted to understand what helps people care for the places they live in, return to, and risk losing.

-It wasn’t because people weren’t connected.
-At concerts, when I sang about my own relationships with places, people would come up afterward and share their stories—about places they’d loved and lost, and places they’d loved and saved.
+At concerts, when I sang about my own relationships with places, people often came up afterward to share their stories—places they had loved, places they had lost, places they had fought for, places that had shaped them.

 That realization led me to create workshops for communities and nonprofits, where people uncovered their own stories of place.
 Participants consistently left feeling more connected—to themselves, their surroundings, and one another.

-These early workshops grew into the programs I now offer as interpretive training for parks, museums, and historic sites, and into programs for writers, creatives, and communities.
-They became my Sense of Place Story Method and my Sense of Place and the Art of Interpretation training, which I offer at sites across the country today.
+Those early workshops grew into the programs I now offer for parks, museums, and historic sites, as well as for writers, creatives, and communities.
+They became the foundation for the Sense of Place and Story Method, and for my Sense of Place and the Art of Interpretation training, which I now offer at sites across the country.

 Explore Trainings →